-You can replace your card or your child's card for free if it's lost or stolen.
-You're limited, however, to three replacement cards in a year and 10 during your lifetime.
+You can replace your or your child's Social Security card for free if it is lost or stolen.
+However, card holders are limited to three replacement cards in a year and 10 during a lifetime.
 Legal name changes and other exceptions don't count toward these limits.
 For example, changes in noncitizen status that require card updates may not count toward these limits.
 Also, you may not be affected by these limits if you can prove you need the card to prevent a significant hardship.